datarhei/.github/profile/README.md

 # 🚀 Welcome to datarhei
-## AN EASY TO USE OPEN SOURCE VIDEO SERVER AND FRAMEWORK FOR FREE VIDEO STREAMING
+## AN EASY TO USE OPEN-SOURCE VIDEO SERVER AND FRAMEWORK FOR FREE VIDEO STREAMING

 **datarhei keeps video data flowing and is the world's most outstanding video service.**